guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 <a id="a-more-complicated-example"></a>
 ## A more complicated example

 In the previous example, things were simple.
 We had very few classes, with reasonable dependencies.
-There was not a lot of parameters, nesting etc. Let's take a slightly more complicated example.
+There was not a lot of parameters, object nesting, etc.

+Let's take a slightly more complicated example.

-Let's require each `Transform` to define a `name` attribute (this illustrates that dependencies may themselves have a need for configuration), as well as depend on a `Vocab` instance that will be shared among the transforms (this illustrates the existence of shared dependencies between objects).
+Let's require each `Transform` to define a `name` attribute (this illustrates that dependencies usually have their own parameters), as well as depend on a `Vocab` instance that will be shared among the transforms (this illustrates the need to support arbitrary hierarchies of dependencies).

 In other words, we modify the code in the following way